 Does that mean friends and family, who genuinely like your product, can’t leave an honest review?
 Of course not.
 They can share opinions – good and bad.
 Technically, yes, the ultra-cautious could tell friends and family to disclose their relationships in reviews.
-But really, it’s unreasonable to disallow people from posting; after all, they have free speech rights, too.
-In fact, many peoples’ first reviews are solicited from people they know.
+But really, it’s unreasonable to disallow people from posting.
+After all, they have free speech rights.
+In fact, early reviews are often solicited from friends and family.

 Just don’t pay people to write fake, glowing reviews — it could get you kicked off the site.

-Legal Tips For FBA Sellers #2: Whiners Don’t Live Long and Prosper
+Legal Tips For FBA Sellers #2: Complainers Don’t Live Long and Prosper